hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And by what means in his own trap was caught,
 >
-> It was by a tyro, who, by chance went there,
+> It was by a tyro[^52], who, by chance went there,
 >
 > Attracted by professor's bill of fare,

->
+[^52]: The above circumstance is stated on the authority of the pupil himself, from whom the author has received a long letter on the subject, with liberty to communicate the party's names and all particulars of the transaction.

 > Who told professor, heed some lessons had;
 >
 > But really feared that he danced very bad.
 >
 > Quack doctor like, professor shook his head,
 >
-> Cried", It would be well if half who taught were dead;
+> Cried, "It would be well if half who taught were dead;
 >
 > Depend, on it, sir, if you one guinea pay,
 >